Optimal Initialization Strategies for Range-Only Trajectory Estimation: Introduction

 \section{Introduction}

-Range-only (RO) localization involves determining the position of a mobile system, such as a robot, by measuring the distance between a range sensor on the robot, referred to as a \textit{tag}, and known landmarks in the environment, referred to as \textit{anchors}.
+\IEEEPARstart{R}{ange}-only (RO) localization involves determining the position of a mobile system, such as a robot, by measuring the distance between a range sensor on the robot, referred to as a \textit{tag}, and known landmarks in the environment, referred to as \textit{anchors}.
 Common examples of RO localization include radio frequency (RF)-based positioning such as the Global Positioning System (GPS) \cite{Kaplan2018} for outdoor environments, WiFi or ultrawideband (UWB)-based positioning for indoor environments \cite{indoorsurvey2019}, and acoustic positioning for underwater environments \cite{Papalia2022}.
-Since range measurements are low-dimensional (i.e., a single distance measurement at a given time), range sensors are typically combined with other sensing modalities such as wheel odometry \cite{Blanco}, inertial measurement units (IMUs) \cite{Hol2009}, and cameras \cite{Nguyen2021} to estimate the full pose.
+Since a single range measurement is not sufficient to estimate a robot's position and orientation, range sensors are typically combined with other sensing modalities such as wheel odometry \cite{Blanco}, inertial measurement units (IMUs) \cite{Hol2009}, and cameras \cite{Nguyen2021} to estimate the full pose.
 However, a common limitation of these sensor-fusion schemes is that sufficient motion is needed before the pose becomes observable \cite{Trawny2010, Goudar2021}.
 An alternative is to use multiple tags to estimate the full pose \cite{Goudar2023}, referred to as RO pose estimation.
 The advantage of such an approach is that motion is not necessary for pose estimation, but may still be beneficial.
 We use the term RO trajectory estimation to refer to both the estimation of the robot pose \textit{(i)} at a single time step and \textit{(ii)} across multiple time steps while in motion, using only range measurements from multiple tags.